gomezlab/kinotype_viability/README.md

 Berginski ME, Joisa C, et al. In process

+## Audience

+This file is written as though I were trying to give an overview of the computational side of this work to an interested grad student.
+You probably have 1-2 years of experience writing R code and associated computing effort, including interacting with the command line and high-throughput computing resources.
+If this doesn't describe you, don't despair, you can probably still get something out of this repository.

 ## Overall Code Organization, Philosophy and Prerequisites

 Nearly all of the code in this respository is written in R, almost all using tidyverse-esque idioms.
 All of the computational modeling code uses the tidymodel framework to faciliate model testing and usage.
 If you want to get a full handle on this codebase and these concepts are a bit unknown, you would be well served to work through [R for Data Science](https://r4ds.had.co.nz/) and the [tidymodels tutorial](https://www.tidymodels.org/start/models/).
 Hopefully my coding style is clear enough to make it possible to follow along without these resources, but they are the first places I would send someone who was interested in digging into the code.
-As for the actual code, I generally work in Rmarkdown documents except in cases where I'm going to need supercomputing resources.
+As for the actual code, I generally work in Rmarkdown documents except in cases where I'm going to need supercomputing resources in which case I write standard R scripts that can be run at the command line.

 Otherwise, everything in this respository was written using Rstudio, but I don't think Rstudio is strickly necessary to run or modify the code.
 Typically, when I'm working on this project the first thing I do is open the R project file present in the top level directory.